cyclejs-community/component-combinators/documentation/Router.md

 # Motivation
 The `Router` component allows to associate a set of URL locations (routes) from a source (called location source) to a component or set of components.
 When the location source emits a route, the component(s) associated to that route should be activated and be parameterized by the information encoded in the route.

-In many ways, routing is a sophisticated form of control flow, and relates strongly to the `Switch` component.
+Routing involves a sophisticated form of control flow, and relates strongly to the `Switch` component.
 However, there are specifics to the routing logic, due to the fact that routing in web applications is principally aimed at representing efficiently, concisely, and visually a specific state of the application :

 - routing may be nested : a parent-child relationship at component level may be encoded with a parent-child relationship at route level
 	- the standard mapping is a relationship between sections of the url.
 For instance `URL : 'x/y/z'` mapped to `Components : A1(x,y) -- B1(z)`